Cost of Living Crisis: How Can Charities Save Money?

 Free training videos and courses are something that a lot of people ask us about at Qlic.
 Do you offer training on Microsoft?
 Do you offer training on websites?
 Do you offer training on security?

 Yes, we do offer all of that and a lot of it we offer for free.
 But there are also loads of resources available online, completely free, from the best in the business.
-These include the people who design these softwares and Cloud Solutions, including Microsoft, G Suite, WordPress Elementor, IT Governance and Sophos.
+These include the people who design these software and Cloud Solutions, including Microsoft, G Suite, WordPress Elementor, IT Governance and Sophos.
 All of these providers have a huge array of training videos to help improve your knowledge and help you utilise those solutions to the best of your ability.
 They’re completely free and there are whole training hubs out there.
 YouTube’s a fantastic resource as well so do check them out.
 If you can improve your knowledge of a platform and learn to use more of it, that can hopefully save you money.
 By utilising more of the platform you can save on the potential cost of having custom solutions developed.
 And you can learn and pass this knowledge on to staff, saving on additional training costs.

 How Can Charities Save Money